 From 1986 to 1999, he served as Chairman and CEO of Rhône-Poulenc Group, and when Hoechst and Rhône-Poulenc merged to create Aventis in 1999, he became Vice Chairman of the Management Board and Managing Director of the company until 2002.
 Since 2005, he has been Chairman of the Supervisory Board of Vivendi, where he was Chairman and CEO from 2002 to 2005.

-Jean-René Fourtou is also Chairman of the Supervisory Board of Canal+ Group, France, member of the Supervisory Board of AXA Group, France, and Board member of Sanofi-Aventis, France, Capgemini, France, NBC Universal, USA, and Maroc Télécom, Morocco.
+Jean-René Fourtou is Chairman of the Supervisory Board of Canal+ Group and of the Bordeaux University Foundation, France.
+He also serves as a Board member of Sanofi-Aventis, France and of Maroc Télécom, Morocco.

 Daniel Borel